CoderRamy/Tiny-Heros/Tiny Heros Game/Assets/Network/Photon/PhotonUnityNetworking/readme.txt

 Photon Unity Networking (PUN)
     This package includes the Photon Unity Networking Api, the Realtime Api (on which PUN is based) and other optional Photon APIs.
-    Also included: A setup wizard, demo scenes, documentation and Editor extensions.
+    Also included: A setup wizard, GameScene scenes, documentation and Editor extensions.

 PUN Free versus PUN+